College prep 101: Create a quiet workspace for teen productivity

 Provide a reasonably sized work surface and a comfortable chair, and face the chair toward a window or wall so other household activity doesn’t compete for your teen’s attention.
 Warm or stale air can contribute to sleepiness, so keep a small fan handy.
 Finally, don’t forget to offer adequate lighting.

 Next time I’ll share some ideas that, though necessary for good study habits, will be unpopular with your teen.
-I’m talking about limiting social network time.
+I’m talking about limiting social networking time.